 Adding real plants or succulents to your home or workspace is a simple, affordable way to go green—with big benefits.
-During the ongoing pandemic, many people are home more than ever, so why not spruce up your space with something healthy and green?
 Along with aesthetics, greenery in your living and work areas can also improve mental health, boost your productivity, purify the air around you, and provide a sense of accomplishment as you watch living items thrive and grow.
 Learn more about the health benefits of plants here—including the best houseplants to try and easier options for anyone who doesn’t have the greatest “green thumb.”

 4. Try living life a little greener.

 Always wanted to start an herb or vegetable garden for a more colorful plate?
 This can be the spring to do it — cooking with herbs is great for your whole body.
 You don’t need a huge yard — container gardens are a great solution for smaller spaces.
 Beyond gardening, there are so many other ways to live life greener.
 You could try simple composting, using “greener” cleaners or eating less meat each week, which helps both the planet and your body.
 Try carpooling, walking or biking to work or the store to drive your car less.
 Does your workplace, church or other community organization have a trash pickup volunteer event?
 Sign up!
 Studies show people who volunteer regularly feel better physically and mentally.